PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Default extensions recognized as download
 +++++++++++++++++++++++++++++++++++++++++

-Following extensions are tracked as download by default:
+The following extensions are tracked as download by default:

 +-------+-----+-----+-----+------+-----+-----+-----+------+-----+------+-----+---------+-----+-----+